Peterborough, Ontario, Canada: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. It's important that you pick the right type.
-A lot of adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
+Many adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most countries.

 • Luggage scale to avoid fees